Andreas Borgman: Playing career

 With the COVID-19 pandemic concluding his contract with the St. Louis Blues, Borgman returned to Europe by agreeing to a one-year contract with Finnish club, Ässät of the Liiga, on 1 September 2020.
 His contract included an NHL-out clause through to December 2020.
 While in Finland, Borgman was signed by the newly crowned Stanley Cup champions, the Tampa Bay Lightning, on a one-year, two-way contract on 9 October 2020.
 In the shortened season, Borgman split the season between the Lightning and AHL affiliate, the Syracuse Crunch, he featured in 7 regular season games, collecting two assists.
 He was on the extended black aces squad as the Lightning claimed back-to-back Stanley Cups.

 As a free agent from the Lightning, Borgman was signed to a one-year, two-way contract with the Dallas Stars on 28 July 2021.
-After attending the Stars training camp, Borgman was re-assigned to begin the season in the AHL with affiliate, the Texas Stars.
+After attending the Stars training camp, Borgman was reassigned to begin the season in the AHL with affiliate, the Texas Stars.
 As an alternate captain, Borgman added 3 goals and 5 points through 14 games before his contract was mutually terminated with the Dallas Stars in order to return to his native Sweden on 15 December 2021.

 In his return to the SHL, Borgman was signed to a long-term five-year contract with Frölunda HC on 17 December 2021.

 After two seasons playing in Switzerland with HC Fribourg-Gottéron, Borgman returned to Sweden and HV71, signing a three-year contract on 22 April 2025.